kiwicom/terraform-provider-montecarlo/docs/resources/bigquery_warehouse.md

 # montecarlo_bigquery_warehouse (Resource)

 Represents the integration of the **Monte Carlo** platform with _BigQuery_ data warehouse.
 While this resource is not responsible for handling data access and other operations, such as data filtering, it is **responsible for managing the connection** to the _BigQuery_ using the provided service account key.

-> **Warning:** Current implementations of _warehouse_ resources are not capable of fetching credentials for given _warehouse_ from the **Monte Carlo** APIs.
-For this reason its not possible for this resource to detect whether the credentials have been changed externally in the **Monte Carlo**.
-You can force credentials update by changing remote instance state and re-running your _Terraform_ commands.

 To get more information about **Monte Carlo** warehouses, see:
 - [API documentation](https://apidocs.getmontecarlo.com/#definition-Warehouse)